LeetLLM

 Judge score and routeMeasuredUnequal routing is customer impact.

 The distinction from the previous chapter is important.
 There, we asked whether a judge agrees with reviewers.
 Here, we ask whether its errors and routing decisions are unevenly distributed.
+The overview below plots every paired score against the actual route threshold, then separates measured gaps from the evidence still required for release.

 Build a matched-pair audit